-When Jasmine completed her NFTE BizCamp and pitched her first business, she didn’t place first, second, or third in her camp’s competition.
+When Jasmine completed NFTE BizCamp and pitched her first business, she didn’t place first, second, or third in her camp’s competition.
 What she won was more valuable—confidence in her ability to start a new enterprise.
-Applying what she learned, Jasmine launched Eden Bodyworks, a multimillion dollar company with products on the shelves at Walmart, Walgreens, and other leading retailers.
+Applying what she learned, Jasmine launched Eden Bodyworks, now a multimillion dollar company with products on the shelves at Walmart, Walgreens, and other leading retailers.
 Jasmine also has a passion for technology.
 She studied engineering and has worked full-time for tech giants like Facebook and Microsoft—all while overseeing her company.

 Joshua Fajardo and Eddy Giron

 NFTE Class of 2013

 Toothpaste for children, designed to change color after two minutes

 With the help of his NFTE class, Evin launched his first business at the age of 16 with less than $100 in savings.
 Evin went on to apply his entrepreneurial mindset at Syracuse University, earning bachelor’s and master’s degrees.
 While a technology consultant, Evin learned that only 1% of NYC public-school students learn about computing or information systems.
 In response, he co-founded New York On Tech (NYOT), creating pathways for under-represented students into tech degrees and careers.
 Evin also serves as an adviser to early stage technology, education, and social impact organizations.

 NFTE Class of 2016